 |National Trust Visitor Center||(345) 749-1121||0.9 mi.
 South-Southwest of Downtown Georgetown|

 An alternative landmark could be Dr. Roy's Ironshore.
-It's a historical site in the center of Georgetown.
+It's a historical site near the center of Georgetown.
 Once upon a time, Dr. Roy's House stood as an important landmark in the eyes of the people of the Cayman Islands -- but unfortunately it was torn down in order to build a financial center.
 Though many people are still distraught over the building's demise, its memory lives on across the street on an interpretative sign overlooking the "Ironshore."

 |Bodden Town Guardhouse Park||--||Bodden Town, 7.0 mi.
 East of Central Georgetown|